At San Jacinto College, students on an F-1 student visa are international students.

 Yes.
 F-1 students are required to take and complete a minimum of 12 semester credits every fall and spring semester as required by United States Citizenship and Immigration Services (USCIS) rules and regulations.

 If you are an initial student (new to the country) in the summer, you are required to enroll in 12 credit hours in the summer term.

 Students with F-1 visas who take less than a full course load may become out of status and risk penalties by USCIS, up to and including deportation.

-F-1 students may enroll in online classes.
+F-1 students may enroll in distance learning classes.
 Please note: If you are enrolled in 12 credit hours, 9 hours must be face-to-face, and only 3 hours may be taken online or hybrid.

 Yes, all first time in college students must attend new student orientation before registering for classes.